-Not all babies love the water, but even if your kid spends their first few months of bath times shrieking, they’ll eventually settle in enough to finally be distracted by a well-placed rubber ducky … or tugboat, octopus, and rain cloud, as it were.
-This roundup covers all the bases, from squirters to stackers to pourers that can also rinse hair to whales that double as storage for all of the above.
-Add these to the mix and it won’t be long before your kid is purposely finding new ways to make a mess of themselves just so they can have another bath.
+Not all babies love bath time.
+But even if your kid spends their first few months shrieking, they’ll eventually settle in enough to be distracted by a well-placed rubber ducky … or tugboat, octopus, and rain cloud, as it were.
+This baby bath toys roundup covers all the bases, from squirters to stackers to pourers that can also rinse hair.
+Not to mention whales that double as storage for all of the above.
+Add these to the mix and it won’t be long before your toddler is purposely finding new ways to make a mess of themselves just so they can have another bath.
 Congratulations?

 Hold these mix-and-match, water-squirting eggs over your kid’s head to show them what getting clean looks like after the bubble bath days end.
 Or just hand them over because you know that water isn’t staying in the tub, anyway.

 Skip Hop Dunks Stacking Bath Toy

 Stacking baby bath toys are beneficial for fine motor skills, visual perception, creative play, and even language development.
 These little birdies have spouts, too, so you can pour water to wash your child’s hair.

 Ah, the noble tugboat.
 The perfect toy to teach your kid the value of hard work and perseverance.
 Plus, it’s made from recycled milk containers, so it’s a great incentive to get them to drink their milk, at least according to the company.
 That may be a bit of a stretch.